Orbis-Cascade-Alliance/nwda-editor/README.md

 Go to the Orbeon [download page](http://www.orbeon.com/download) and download the current version of the free and open source Community Edition.
 From the zip file, extract orbeon.war and deploy the application.
 This can be achieved by using the Tomcat manager, if available, or by placing the WAR file into $TOMCAT_HOME/webapps.

 #### 3a.
 Enable symlinking in Tomcat ####

+ *Note: Skip this step for Tomcat8.
+Symlinking is enabled differently.*

 By default, Tomcat doesn't symlinking within webapps, so we need to manually allow this.
 In $TOMCAT_HOME/conf/Catalina/localhost, create orbeon.xml and paste the following:

     <Context path="/orbeon" docBase="c:/Program Files/Apache Software Foundation/Tomcat 8.0/webapps/orbeon.war" allowLinking="true"/>